-There needs to be a written contract or letter of engagement in place between data controllers and data processors that covers GDPR.
-This contract would outline that employee's personal data will be provided to the data processor to process the payroll for the business.
-This does not mean a business can simply hand over their employee's personal data to a data processor and then cast a blind eye.
-The business must ensure the data processor is also compliant with the GDPR.
+There needs to be a written contract or letter of engagement in place between payroll bureaus and the client that covers GDPR.
+This contract would outline that employee's personal data will be provided to the bureau to process the payroll for the business.
+This does not mean a payroll client can simply hand over their employee's personal data to a bureau and then cast a blind eye.
+The payroll client must ensure the bureau is also compliant with the GDPR.
+Find out more about your GDPR Data Processor Agreement.